developer-portal/content/tech/database/cassandra/about.md

 ### Configuring the cluster

-The Cassandra main configuration file ```/etc/cassandra/cassandra.yaml``` needs to be edit to setup the cluster.
+The Cassandra main configuration file ```/etc/cassandra/cassandra.yaml``` needs to be edited to setup the cluster.
 The parameters that need to be modified are:

 - ```cluster_name```: Name of your cluster.